KMHSTG/DaifukkatsuBLA-NoLockOnSound/README.md

 ## Patching Instructions:

-1 - From the installed Dodonpachi DFK folder (the one where default.exe is), go to /res/DISKDATA/F/.
+1 - From the installed Dodonpachi DFK folder (the one where default.exe is), go to \res\DISKDATA\F\.

 2 - Using your xdelta patcher of choice, apply the dfkblarr-nlos.xdelta patch to the file named "msoe.bin".
 Make sure that your patched file has the same filename as the original.